What is hydrocephalus?

 With “obstructive hydrocephalus,” the normal flow of cerebrospinal fluid throughout the brain and spinal cord is blocked in some way and backs up behind the obstruction leading to increased pressure.
 In “communicating hydrocephalus,” there is no obvious obstruction to the flow of CSF, but the reabsorption of CSF back into the bloodstream is impaired.

-Northwell Health has many resources dedicated to diagnosing and treating hydrocephalus in children and adults—including Cohen Children’s Medical Center, the Normal Pressure Hydrocephalus Center at the Northwell Health Neuroscience Institute, the Movement Disorders Center and the Chiari Institute.
+Northwell Health has many resources dedicated to diagnosing and treating hydrocephalus in children and adults—including Cohen Children’s Medical Center, the Normal Pressure Hydrocephalus Center at the Northwell Health Institute for Neurology and Neurosurgery, the Movement Disorders Center and the Chiari Institute.

 Adults with hydrocephalus and brain cysts often have a combination of symptoms that can help establish the diagnosis, including headaches, mental confusion, difficulty walking, urinary incontinence, vomiting and loss of interest in normal activities.
 In addition, their head circumference may be above normal.
 (Note that symptoms of hydrocephalus are often mistaken for those of other brain disorders, including dementia, Alzheimer’s disease or Parkinson’s disease.)